 - Find your people, join different groups

 I joined a women’s workout group called Chaarg my freshman year and this is where I met some of my best friends, as well as my future roommates!
-Look into organizations and clubs for people in your major to also benefit your academic career, but don’t be afraid to join a group simply because it interests you.
+Joining a women’s school of health and fitness can really help you to achieve the mind and body that you want, and it’s especially useful if you find it intimidating to visit your uni gym.
+Additionally, look into clubs for people in your department to also benefit your academic career, but don’t be afraid to join a club simply because it interests you.

 - Don’t be afraid to seek help and talk to someone